 5 – Selling Links

-It’s only an issue if you get caught, but people are ridiculously stupid.
+It’s only an issue if you get caught, but people are foolish.

 6 – Negative Link Velocity

-Lost links is a sign you people are losing interest.
+Lost links are a sign you people are losing interest.
 It’s almost like a popularity game.

 7 – Reciprocal Linking